Note 2 - Basis of Presentation, Principles of Consolidation, Significant Accounting Policies and Liquidity

 2. Basis of presentation, principles of consolidation, significant accounting policies and liquidity

 Significant Accounting Policies - The Company's significant accounting policies are described in Note 2, Basis of Presentation, principles of consolidation and significant accounting policies, to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2020.
-There have been no material changes to the significant accounting policies during the six months ended June 30, 2021, other than those noted below.
+There have been no material changes to the significant accounting policies during the three months ended March 31, 2021, other than those noted below.

 Use of Estimates - The preparation of these condensed consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 Actual results could differ from those estimates.
 Management considers many factors in selecting appropriate financial accounting policies and controls, and in developing the estimates and assumptions that are used in the preparation of these financial statements.
 Management must apply significant judgment in this process.
 In addition, other factors may affect estimates, including expected business and operational changes, sensitivity and volatility associated with the assumptions used in developing estimates, and whether historical trends are expected to be representative of future trends.
 The estimation process often may yield a range of potentially reasonable estimates of the ultimate future outcomes and management must select an amount that falls within that range of reasonable estimates.
 This process may result in actual results differing materially from those estimated amounts used in the preparation of financial statements.
 Estimates are used in the following areas, among others: fair value estimates on intangible assets, warrants, and stock-based compensation expense, as well as accrued expenses and taxes.

 Liquidity and Financial Condition - The Company is an early stage and emerging growth company (EGC) and has not generated any revenues to date.
 As such, the Company is subject to all of the risks associated with early stage and emerging growth companies.
 Since inception, the Company has incurred losses and negative cash flows from operating activities.
-For the six months ended June 30, 2021 and 2020, the Company incurred net losses of $8.7 million and $11.3 million, respectively, and had net cash flows used in operating activities of $10.4 million and $9.3 million, respectively.
-At June 30, 2021, the Company had an accumulated deficit of $65.6 million and cash and cash equivalents of $79.5 million.
-The Company expects its cash on hand as of June 30, 2021 will be sufficient to fund the Company's operations beyond the near term.
+For the three months ended March 31, 2021 and 2020, the Company incurred net losses of $4.4 million and $1.2 million, respectively, and had net cash flows used in operating activities of $3.6 million and $4.3 million, respectively.
+At March 31, 2021, the Company had an accumulated deficit of $61.4 million and cash and cash equivalents of $86.3 million.
+The Company expects its cash on hand as of March 31, 2021 will be sufficient to fund the Company's operations beyond the near term.
 Such projections are subject to changes in the Company’s internally funded preclinical and clinical activities, including unplanned preclinical and clinical activity.
 The Company does not expect to experience positive cash flows from operating activities in the near future and anticipates incurring operating losses for the next few years as it supports the development of its core technologies to the point of generating revenue, most likely via outlicensing, and continues to invest in research and development for additional applications of the Company's core technologies and potentially increase its pipeline of drug candidates.
+The Company anticipates incurring operating losses for the next several years.
 If the Company needs to raise additional capital in order to continue to execute its business plan, there is no assurance that additional financing will be available when needed or that management will be able to obtain financing on terms acceptable to the Company.
 A failure to raise sufficient capital could adversely impact the Company's ability to achieve its intended business objectives and meet its financial obligations as they become due and payable.

 Fair Value of Financial Instruments - The Company's financial instruments consist primarily of non-trade receivables, accounts payable, accrued expenses and its warrant liability.
 The carrying amount of non-trade receivables, accounts payable, and accrued expenses approximates their fair value because of the short-term maturity of such.